Cpl. Howard Milton Wodrich

 For the next seventeen days the tankers worked to remove cosmoline from their weapons.
 The grease was put on the weapons to protect them from rust while at sea.
 They also loaded ammunition belts and did tank maintenance.

+The tank battalion was ordered to the perimeter of Clark Field on December 1st to guard against paratroopers.
+At all times, two members of each tank crew remained with each tank.
 On December 8, 1941, December 7th in the United States, Howard lived through the Japanese attack on Clark Field.
 Since the tankers had no weapons to use against planes, all they could do is watch as the Japanese bombed the airfield.
-For the next four months Howard fought to slow the Japanese conquest of the Philippine Islands.

 In early October 1944, the Japanese, knowing that it was just a matter of time before the American forces would invade the Philippines, began sending large numbers of POWs to Japan or other occupied countries.
 On October 11, 1944, Howard was taken to Pier 7 in the Port Area of Manila.
 The POWs were boarded onto the Arisan Maru and packed into the ship's hold.
 The next day 80 POWs were moved to the ship's other hold which was partially filled with coal.